-Only 3 of these exist.
+Only 3 of these were ever made — 2 remain.
 Once they're gone, they're gone - this design will not be repeated.

 Handwoven abaca ikat cloth from the Blaan people of Lake Sebu and Polomolok, South Cotabato, Mindanao - the sister dreamweaving tradition to the better-known T'nalak, and just as rare.